Redshift standalone (.rs)

 After giving your render settings a final check and choosing your preferred priority, hit Submit to add your job to the render queue.
 If you’re a first-time user, you will have received $25 worth of credit to test out our service.
 The credits should be enough to run a few test jobs and familiarize you with the service.

-You can right click on the job to get additional options: change priority, pause job, kill job, clone job, and archive job.
+You can right-click on the job to get additional options: change priority, pause job, kill job, and archive job.

-The estimate is based on the currently finished frames, and is an approximation at that point.
-Rendering a test as prompted in the plugin (using a step i.e. 1to100s10) is highly recommended for more accurate estimates and for detecting potential errors.
+The estimate is based on the currently finished frames and is approximated at that point.
+Rendering a test as prompted in the plugin (using a step i.e. 1to100s10) is highly recommended for more accurate estimates and detecting potential errors.

 Download and review frames

-Each frame that has completed rendering is downloaded automatically to your local drive to a directory you selected in the renderBeamer application.
-If you’re not sure where your download folder is located, you can double check it or change it in renderBeamer’s settings (click on the cogwheel).
-Also, make sure you have auto download turned on to get the frames downloaded as soon as they are available.
+Each frame completed rendering is downloaded automatically to your local drive to a directory you selected in the renderBeamer application.
+If you’re unsure where your download folder is located, you can double-check it or change it in renderBeamer’s settings (click on the cogwheel).
+Also, ensure you have auto download turned on to get the frames downloaded as soon as they are available.
 If this box is unchecked, you will have to click on each job in Beamer's "downloads" tab, and manually download the frames.

-This kind of workflow will download all rendered frames for the selected job or jobs.
+This workflow will download all rendered frames for the selected job or jobs.
 However, renderBeamer also gives you an option to download individual frames.
-To do that, you need to use the list files function under RMB.
+You need to use the list files function under RMB to do that.

 Once files for the selected job are listed, just roll down the list and select the files you’d like to download using checkboxes.
 Next, use the same download button.

-Once your frames are downloaded, you can use open directory option under RMB to open the folder where frames are saved.
+Once your frames are downloaded, you can use the “open directory” option under RMB to open the folder where frames are saved.

-Please make sure you keep renderBeamer running whenever you have jobs rendering to get the frames downloaded right away.
-It may happen, however, that your frames aren’t downloading in the given moment, and most likely that’s because our application syncs the files in 15 minute cycles and it is currently in between the cycles.
-You can click refresh to force the check without waiting for the next sync cycle.
+Please ensure you keep renderBeamer running whenever you have jobs rendering to get the frames downloaded immediately.
+It may happen, however, that your frames aren’t downloading at the given moment.
+It’s likely because our application syncs the files in 15-minute cycles, and it is currently in between the cycles.
+You can click refresh to force the application to sync.

 Purchase credits